-This course continues the study of world literature and continues to develop critical reading, writing, and speaking skills.
+This course continues the study of literature and continues to develop critical reading, writing, and speaking skills.
 Language study includes a review of significant grammatical principles and correct language convention practices.
 The research process is highlighted and applied in the creation of one or more research based projects, papers, or presentations.
+English IIH incorporates parallel texts to expand literary background.